marisolpark/Interactive-Lab-Hub/Lab 1/README.md

 **Story boards**

 ***Iteration 1: copy of add***
+Showing simple action and reaction of watch.
+Press the crown and the dial lights up.

 ***Iteration 2: Our version (Ben Ten themed)***
+Adding our fun twist

 ***iteration 3: changes after acting out the scene one time***